onewelcome/sdk-flutter/docs/topic-guides/5-user-authentication-with-biometric.md

 In order to enable fingerprint authenticator authentication for a user, the Onegini Flutter plugin provides the `Onegini.instance.userClient.registerAuthenticator` to which you need to pass `authenticatorId`.
 This function requires the user to authenticate.

+**Example code for registering the system biometric authenticator:**

     await Onegini.instance.userClient
         .registerAuthenticator(context, authenticatorId)
         .catchError((error) {